 Crate Training & Set Up

-Your puppy has already been introduced to crate training and is learning to rest calmly in their crate, both during the day and overnight.
+Your puppy has already been introduced to crate training and is learning to rest calmly in their crate.

-A crate provides your puppy with a safe, secure space and plays an important role in house training and establishing a routine.
-Having your crate set up before bringing your puppy home will create a smooth transition.
+A safe, secure space plays an important role in house training and establishing a routine.
+Having the crate set up before bringing your puppy home will create a smooth transition.
 To make choosing the right crate simple, we’ve organized our recommendations based on your puppy’s expected adult size.

 Use a divider to limit space so your puppy can stand, turn around, and lie down comfortably - but not have extra room to potty.